 But while it was once enough for a buyer to see an ad once and then immediately act upon it, today’s consumers require more cultivation before making a purchasing decision.

 This makes adopting a content marketing strategy more imperative than ever.
-It’s a way for your company to show your value and expertise so that when a user is ready to convert, they’ll come to you.
+It’s a way for your company to show its value and expertise, as well as raise customers’ awareness of a need or an issue.
+As users move further along their buying journey, when a user is ready to convert, they’ll come to you.